Skip to main content

 The future of the SAFE Banking Act

-Over time, the SAFE Banking Act has gained momentum, with increased public support and endorsements from influential organizations and law enforcement agencies.
-The ABA letter to the committee urges senators to “markup and advance the legislation as soon as possible.”
-The letter further states that the SAFE Banking Act is an urgently needed and widely supported bipartisan legislative solution to allow banks to handle the proceeds from state-licensed cannabis businesses and the accountants, skilled trades, landlords, law firms, and other service providers they rely upon for legal operations.
+The ABA letter to the committee urged senators to advance the legislation quickly.
+The trade group said the SAFE Banking Act is an urgently needed and widely supported bipartisan legislative solution to allow banks to handle the proceeds from state-licensed cannabis businesses and the accountants, skilled trades, landlords, law firms, and other service providers they rely upon for legal operations.

-The SAFE Banking Act is still awaiting further action in Congress.
-While it has encountered obstacles in the past, the current support and shifting attitudes toward marijuana legalization provide reasons for cautious optimism to banks interested in banking cannabis profitably while managing risk and maintaining regulatory compliance.
 With more states legalizing cannabis for medical or recreational use, the urgency to address the cannabis banking challenges becomes increasingly evident.
-Time will tell whether federal policy will adjust so that banks are able to minimize the risk of banking the growing numbers of state-compliant cannabis-related businesses
+Time will tell whether federal policy will adjust so that banks and credit unions can minimize the risk of CRB banking as they encounter growing numbers of state-compliant cannabis-related businesses.

 "Banking cannabis: Finding more ROI in your compliance department"